danReynolds/EARTH121/lessons/Metamorphic.md

 Rocks are subjected to elevated temperatures that accompany both deep burial and the emplacement of magma from the mantle.

 The intensity of regional metamorphism becomes greatest when continents collide.
-The cores of many mountain ranges that result from continental collission consist of folded and faulted metamorphic rock, commonly intermixed with intruded igneous rocks.
+The cores of many mountain ranges that result from continental collision consist of folded and faulted metamorphic rock, commonly intermixed with intruded igneous rocks.

 As these deformed rock masses are uplifted, erosion removes the overlying material to expose the igneous and metamorphic rocks that compose the central core of the range.